iveryone/consumerbio/README.md

-# consumerbio
+# consumer biotech
-A curated lists of biotech start-ups that may disrupt market of consumer daily chemical products.
+A curated lists of start-ups that is developing transformative biology-first product